Admission & Retention Requirements

 - EXSS - 24600 (Prevention & Care of Athletic Injuries)

-- Attend all spring semester seminars & athletic training meetings
+- Attend all required and announced semester seminars & Athletic Training meetings

-- Clinical hours in the athletic training room are not required; however, you may request an assignment during the spring semester
+- Clinical hours in the athletic training room are not required

 - Completion of basic & applied science courses with no grade lower than C-: